minshi123/gitlab/doc/user/compliance/license_compliance/index.md

 </settings>
 ```

-Then you can use the following declaration in your `gitlab-ci.yml` file:
+You can use this file through the following declaration in your `gitlab-ci.yml` file:

 ```yaml
 license_scanning: